New Zealand Privacy Act 2020

 Do I need a dedicated privacy officer? +

 The Privacy Act does not require you to appoint a dedicated privacy officer, but it does require that someone in your organisation is responsible for encouraging compliance and dealing with privacy requests and complaints.
 For businesses, this role is often held by a director, general manager, or HR manager alongside their other responsibilities.
-Engaging a virtual CISO service like Good Security gives you expert privacy governance support without the cost of a full-time specialist appointment.
+Good Security can provide the external privacy and security leadership support needed to keep that work moving without the cost of a full-time specialist appointment.